AdobeDocs/pass.en/help/authentication/rest-api-v2/apis/profiles-apis/rest-api-v2-profiles-apis-retrieve-profile-for-specific-code.md

    </tr>
    <tr>
       <td style="background-color: #DEEBFF;">Authorization</td>
-      <td>The generation of the bearer token payload is described in the <a href="../../../dynamic-client-registration-api.md">Dynamic Client Registration</a> documentation.</td>
+      <td>The generation of the bearer token payload is described in the <a href="../../appendix/headers/rest-api-v2-appendix-headers-authorization.md">Authorization</a> header documentation.</td>
       <td><i>required</i></td>
    </tr>
    <tr>